Experiment 20230505-MTOA

 ANOVA

 Analysis of variance shows that the number of common properties among different tasks, has a statistically significant impact (p $\leq$ 0.01) on all measures.
-When tackling different tasks relies on the same properties, the number of assigned tasks has a statistically significant impact on all measures.
-When tackling different tasks relies on different properties, the number of assigned tasks has a statistically significant impact on (1) the success rate and (2) the average accuracy.
+The number of assigned tasks has a statistically significant impact on (1) the success rate and (2) the average accuracy.

 CONCLUSIONS